Myrlinski/-hydrate-sim-/README.md

 # -hydrate-sim-
-an idle game to get water
+an idle game to hydrate